projects

 Appointed Special Ensemble

-Since 2021 Dreamers’ Circus have been a Special Ensemble appointed by the Danish Arts Foundation.
-This is a funding strand that is designed to encourage musicians to develop creatively and professionally.
-There are currently seven ensembles drawn from a range of musical genres.
+Since 2021 Dreamers’ Circus have been a Special Ensemble appointed by the Danish Arts Foundation — a distinction designed to support musicians in developing creatively and professionally.
+There are currently seven ensembles drawn from a wide range of musical genres.

 The Danish Arts Foundation state: